HotelQuickly/HQMobileOffers-iOS/README.md

 # HQMobileOffers-iOS
-The HotelQuicklys Cordova wrapper for third party integration of mobile/webview based hotel offers
+The HotelQuickly Cordova wrapper for third party integration of mobile/webview based hotel offers

 #Integration into existing iOS project